VortrexFTW/v-essentials/README.md

 ### v-lookat
 Only works on GTA SA.
 Makes player heads turn to face where they are looking.
 Also syncs to other players

+### v-mexui-designer
+Simple GUI designer for MexUI.
+Not finished yet.

 ### v-nametags
 Alternative nametags for GTAC.
 The built-in ones are ugly.